Uterus

 Essential features

-• High grade carcinoma arising in postmenopausal women
+• High grade carcinoma, usually arising in postmenopausal women

-• Associated with worse prognosis than endometrioid carcinoma and can present at high stage
+• Associated with a worse prognosis compared to endometrioid carcinoma and may present at a high stage

 Terminology